Kenshi Yonezu

-Kenshi Yonezu (米津 玄師, Yonezu Kenshi) is a Japanese musician, singer-songwriter, record producer and illustrator who began releasing Vocaloid music under the stage name Hachi (ハチ) in 2009.
+Kenshi Yonezu (米津 玄師, Yonezu Kenshi) is a Japanese singer and songwriter.
+He started releasing Vocaloid music under the stage name Hachi (ハチ) in 2009.
 In 2012, he debuted under his real name, releasing music with his own voice.
-He has sold at least 4.2 million physical copies and more than 7 million digital copies in Japan.
+He has sold at least 4.2 million physical copies and over 7 million digital copies in Japan.

+Yonezu's 2018 single "Lemon" became his biggest hit in Japan, topping the Billboard Japan Hot 100 year-end chart for two consecutive years (2018–2019).
+His 2022 song "Kick Back" is his most successful single to date outside Japan, debuting on international charts including UK Rock & Metal Singles and US Hot Rock & Alternative Songs, and was certified Platinum by the RIAA for 1,000,000 sold copies in the United States, becoming the first song with Japanese lyrics to achieve it.

 Biography

 Early musical career

-Kenshi Yonezu was born on March 10, 1991, in the rural part of Tokushima, Japan.
-As a child, Yonezu found it difficult to communicate with other people, especially his father.
+Born in Tokushima, Yonezu found it difficult to communicate with other people, especially his father.
 Yonezu typically felt that his mother understood him.
-He was diagnosed with autism after the age of 20.
+He was diagnosed with high-functioning autism at the age of 20.

-Yonezu's first foray into music was in 2006 during his second year of junior high school, where he formed a band with his friend Hiroshi Nakajima, called Late Rabbit Edda, to play for the school culture festival.
-He worked as the vocalist, songwriter and occasional guitarist, while Nakajima was the guitarist.
-In late 2007, he set up a website for the band, posting song lyrics and short novels.
-Yonezu wrote songs for the band, and between April 2008 and March 2009 uploaded 24 original songs to video sharing website Nico Nico Douga using the name Hachi.
-None of the songs were widely viewed, with the greatest, "Beelzebub," receiving only 23,000 views.
+His first foray into music was in 2006 during his second year of junior high school.
+Yonezu and Hiroshi Nakajima formed a band Late Rabbit Edda, while attending the school culture festival.
+Yonezu became the vocalist, songwriter, and occasional guitarist, while Nakajima became the guitarist.
+In late 2007, he made a website for the band, posting song lyrics and short novels.
+Yonezu wrote songs for the band, and uploaded 24 original songs to video sharing website Nico Nico Douga between April 2008 and March 2009.
+None of the songs were viewed, with the greatest, "Beelzebub", receiving only 23,000 views.
 Yonezu created his blog in this period, and called it Tekitō Edda (適当EDDA).

-Yonezu moved to Osaka after high school, and started attending a fine arts school.
-While a student there, he started uploading songs using Vocaloid software Hatsune Miku instead, which were increasingly popular.
-His 2009 song "Musunde Hiraite Rasetsu to Mukuro" (結ンデ開イテ羅刹ト骸) was his first song to receive over 1,000,000 views on the site.
-Though Yonezu had uploaded over 30 songs sung by himself, he deleted them when his Vocaloid songs became more popular.
-Yonezu renamed his blog Denshi-chō Hachibangai (電子帖八番), and it was one of five blogs awarded the Diamond Award at the 2009 WebMoney Awards.
+Yonezu moved to Osaka after high school and attended a fine arts school.
+He uploaded songs using Vocaloid software Hatsune Miku, which became popular.
+His 2009 song "Musunde Hiraite Rasetsu to Mukuro" (結ンデ開イテ羅刹ト骸) was his first song to receive over a million views on the site.
+Yonezu uploaded over thirty songs, but he deleted them when his Vocaloid songs became popular.
+He renamed his blog Denshi-chō Hachibangai (電子帖八番), and it was one of five blogs awarded the Diamond Award at the 2009 WebMoney Awards.